briandconnelly/pushoverr/cran-comments.md

 * New release adding attachments and formatting options to messages
 * No breaking API changes, so any dependencies should be unaffected
 * Added proper quoting and URL syntax to Description
+* Corrected re-directed URL and added trailing slashes as per feedback on previous submission

 ## Test Environments